pranavS223/XFS_Recovery_Tool/README.md

-# XFS_Recovery_Tool
-Recovery tool/website for xfs filesystem permanently deleted data

-## XFS Deleted File Recovery Tool
+# XFS Permanently Deleted File Recovery Tool

 A CLI tool and web application to recover permanently deleted, non-overwritten files from XFS file systems.
 Includes end-to-end AES-GCM encryption for secure upload and download of recovered files.